TritonDataCenter/sdc-manta/docs/man/man1/manta-adm.md

 This command supports the `-l/--log_file`, `-n/--dryrun`, and `-y/--confirm`
 options described above, plus:

+`-C CHANNEL, --channel CHANNEL`
+  When upgrading, verify that the images being provisioned or reprovisioned are present on the "remote" (usually https://updates.joyent.com) imgapi channel passed as the `CHANNEL` argument.
+The default is to use the imgapi channel that was set on the headnode using the `sdcadm channel` command.

 `--no-reprovision`
   When upgrading a zone, always provision a new zone and deprovision the previous one, rather than reprovisioning the existing one.

 `--skip-verify-channel`
-  When upgrading, do not verify that the images being provisioned or reprovisioned are present on the "remote" (usually https://updates.joyent.com) imgapi channel that was set on the headnode using the `sdcadm channel` command.
+  When upgrading, do not verify that images being provisioned or reprovisioned come from any particular channel.

 If `SERVICE` is specified, then only instances of the named service are changed.